alythobani/obsidian-callout-commands/README.md

 > [!IMPORTANT]
 > Note that a callout must begin on the first selected line of text for this command to be available.

 This will remove the callout syntax from the selected lines, turning the callout back into regular text.
-If a custom title is present, it will be retained as a Markdown heading.
+If a custom title is present, it will be retained as a Markdown heading (see [Retaining custom titles](#retaining-custom-titles)).

 ## Usage examples